 There is an extra blanket and pillow on the shelf in the closet.

 The cabin rooms, with the 2 sets of bunk beds, have a second tv in the cabin.
-My daughter and her friends watched a channel that showed people making slime.
-They loved it and never changed the channel.
+The tv has all the regular channels and YouTube.

 Each bunk in the cabin room had their own personal night lights by their pillow.
 This was a nice touch!